data-exp-lab/transfer_function_editor/README.md

 # transfer-function-editor

-A tool for editing transfer functions in vue-js + ts.
+A tool for editing transfer functions in vue-js + ts using d3.

 ## Recommended IDE Setup